-(a) no abrasive wheel is operated:

-(i) unless it is equipped with blotters installed according to the manufacturer's recommendations and a safeguard; or

-(ii) at a speed in excess of the manufacturer's recommendations;

-(b) the maximum speed of each grinder shaft in revolutions per minute is permanently marked on the grinder; and

-(c) the mounting flanges for an abrasive wheel have an equal and correct diameter for the wheel.

-- (a) installed in a manner that is compatible with the work process; - (b) securely attached to the grinder; and

-(c) set not more than three millimetres from the face of the wheel or below the horizontal centre line of the wheel.

-(3) An employer or contractor shall not require or permit a worker to use the sides of an abrasive wheel for grinding unless the abrasive wheel is designed for that use.

-(4) An employer or contractor shall ensure that a worker who operates a grinder:

-(a) is provided with and uses the following personal protective equipment that meets the requirements of Part VII:

-- (i) an industrial eye or face protector;

-- (ii) hand or arm protection; and

-- (b) is instructed in the potential hazards and safe use of the grinder.
+- 145(1) An employer or contractor shall ensure that: - (a) no abrasive wheel is operated: - (i) unless it is equipped with blotters installed according to the manufacturer's recommendations and a safeguard; or - (ii) at a speed in excess of the manufacturer's recommendations; - (b) the maximum speed of each grinder shaft in revolutions per minute is permanently marked on the grinder; and - (c) the mounting flanges for an abrasive wheel have an equal and correct diameter for the wheel. - (2) Where a tool rest is installed on a fixed grinder, an employer or contractor shall ensure that the tool rest is: - (a) installed in a manner that is compatible with the work process; - (b) securely attached to the grinder; and - (c) set not more than three millimetres from the face of the wheel or below the horizontal centre line of the wheel. - (3) An employer or contractor shall not require or permit a worker to use the sides of an abrasive wheel for grinding unless the abrasive wheel is designed for that use. - (4) An employer or contractor shall ensure that a worker who operates a grinder: - (a) is provided with and uses the following personal protective equipment that meets the requirements of Part VII: - (i) an industrial eye or face protector; - (ii) hand or arm protection; and - (b) is instructed in the potential hazards and safe use of the grinder.